Sullivans International - Yarn Supplier

 Looking for bulk supply or OEM yarn?Learn more about our manufacturing capabilities →

-Common crochet symbols chart showing CH, X, T, F, E and other letter abbreviations
+Reference chart of common letter-based crochet symbols including CH, X, T, F, E and variation codes

 Column Meaning